Outcomes for Children who are Deaf or Hearing Impaired: Understanding language & literacy challenges - issues in access, assessment, and intervention

 Children with hearing loss (particularly those with severe to profound loss) have better opportunities for developmental and academic outcomes than at any time in the history of educational intervention for this group.
 In particular, average language and literacy levels for deaf children continue to rise.
 Nevertheless, there continues to be high levels of variability among linguistic, literacy, and academic outcomes for deaf and hard of hearing children.
 Notably, there continues to be a higher incidence of literacy difficulties than among the broader population of learners.

-This series of presentations will cover a range of issues associated with the current educational situation for deaf and hard of hearing leaners.
-Specifically, topics addressed will include:
+This series of presentations covered a range of issues associated with the current educational situation for deaf and hard of hearing learners.
+Specifically, topics included:

 - The impact of earlier identification and intervention for deaf and hard of hearing learners.
-Specifically, the presentation/s will reference outcomes of research including the Long Term Outcomes for Children with Hearing Impairment (LOCHI) Study in Australia and a review of international literature relating to earlier identification and intervention - particularly earlier access to cochlear implant technology and related research into literacy development and outcomes.
-The evidence for the continuing diversity of outcomes associated with early intervention and later educational practices will be considered from the perspective of literacy.
+The presentation referenced outcomes of research including the Long Term Outcomes for Children with Hearing Impairment (LOCHI) Study in Australia and a review of international literature relating to earlier identification and intervention - particularly earlier access to cochlear implant technology and related research into literacy development and outcomes.
+The evidence for the continuing diversity of outcomes associated with early intervention and later educational practices was considered from the perspective of literacy.

-- Presentations will consider models of reading development and intervention to argue for the appropriateness of adopting an "interactive model".
-This will include examination of the factors that may account for differential outcomes among deaf and hard of hearing readers.
-It will be suggested that the issue of language proficiency - defined as the ability to control "decontextualised" or "academic" language as opposed to merely having well developed basic interpersonal communication skills - is a highly significant factor in accounting for reading difficulties in deaf learners.
-Implications for practice will be considered.
+- Models of reading development and intervention to argue for the appropriateness of adopting an "interactive model".
+This included examination of the factors that may account for differential outcomes among deaf and hard of hearing readers.
+It was suggested that the issue of language proficiency - defined as the ability to control "decontextualised" or "academic" language as opposed to merely having well developed basic interpersonal communication skills - is a highly significant factor in accounting for reading difficulties in deaf learners.
+Implications for practice were considered.

-- Issues in the teaching of literacy will be considered, particularly in the critical area of vocabulary development.
-Specifically, the workshop will consider specific issues in vocabulary acquisition - developing and sustaining vocabulary development across the curriculum.
+- Issues in the teaching of literacy were considered, particularly in the critical area of vocabulary development.
+Specifically, the workshop considered specific issues in vocabulary acquisition - developing and sustaining vocabulary development across the curriculum.

 Teachers of the Deaf and other professionals working with children who are deaf.